Erik84750/Nextion_DCC-EX_master-pcb/README.md

   b. provided are the Gerber files and the schematic (pdf).
 Latest versions are v8a, v8b and v8c

-  c.
-Upgrade from version 5x to verion 6x: allow more space for the rectifier heatsinks
+  c. upgrade from versions 5 to verions 8: allow more space for the regulator heatsinks, remove level shifters, add FTDI plugin connector, corrections to ESP autoflash circuitry

   d.
 VERY important: read the schematics in pdf for last minute modifications !!